capitalone/DataProfiler/README.md

 The DataProfiler is a Python library designed to make data analysis, monitoring, and **sensitive data detection** easy.

 Loading **Data** with a single command, the library automatically formats & loads files into a DataFrame. **Profiling** the Data, the library identifies the schema, statistics, entities (PII / NPI) and more.
-Data Profiles can then be used in downstream applications or reports..
+Data Profiles can then be used in downstream applications or reports.

 Getting started only takes a few lines of code ([example csv](https://raw.githubusercontent.com/capitalone/DataProfiler/main/dataprofiler/tests/data/csv/aws_honeypot_marx_geo.csv)):